michal-jamula/Metflix/README.md

 4. ~~REST functionality~~ -- REST controller was not needed to create interactive admin tables.
    1. ~~Create a REST Controller~~
    2. ~~Make admin tables interactive and able to sort data~~
-5. Admin Functionality:
+5. Admin Functionality: - Tables created, still need to add more information, make other tables editable through admin GUI
-   1. Create all the other databases
+   1. ~~Create all the other databases~~
-   2. Create all other admin tables
+   2. ~~Create all other admin tables~~
-   3. Create an SQL script to inject data into all these tables
+   3. ~~Create an SQL script to inject data into all these tables~~
-   4. Make all admin tables display data dynamically and implement sort functionality
+   4. ~~Make all admin tables display data dynamically and implement sort functionality~~
+   5. Make admins able to manipulate data in all the tables
 6. Movie functionality
-   1. Create more database tables to handle movies
+   1. ~~Create more database tables to handle movies~~
-   2. Create SQL scripts to inject data
+   2. ~~Create SQL scripts to inject data~~
    3. Fix the user_main website to display data dynamically
    4. Make the movie_single page work by allowing all users to watch movies
 7. Implement spring security to authorise and authenticate users